Faluyi/Parley/README.md

 # Selenium Comment Bot with AI-Generated Comments

 This project automates the process of posting comments on blogs using Selenium.
-The bot scrapes content from blogs and subreddits, uses OpenAI to generate related comment content, and posts the generated comment on a specified blog URL.
+The bot scrapes content from blogs and subreddits using BeautifulSoup, uses OpenAI to generate related comment content, and posts the generated comment on a specified blog URL.

 ## Features